By demonstrating the benefits of a traceability solution, two INSEAD MBA graduates are helping set a new industry standard for the textile sector.

 At the same time, the World Economic Forum referred to Lenzing’s blockchain model as it developed its own public traceability platform, which launched in 2020.

-Irani, meanwhile, has been tasked with setting up a traceability platform in his own company, giving consumers a way to identify whether the power supplying their homes is from renewable sources.
+Irani, meanwhile, has been tasked with setting up a traceability platform in his own company, giving consumers a way to identify whether the power supplying their homes is from environmentally sustainable resources.